Posted 10.25.2022 by Meghan Crawford

 Simple, direct, and often ineffective.

 The reason you won’t see much engagement with a post just asking for follows is because it probably isn’t hitting any of the four E’s of content creation: entertaining, engaging, educational, enriching.
-In other words — it’s not content that provides value.

 Are you running a LinkedIn Live series that they won’t want to miss?
 Do you regularly publish LinkedIn articles that are full of helpful tips and knowledge?
 What do they get out of following you on LinkedIn that they don’t get on Facebook, on Twitter, on Instagram?

-Cross-promote your content, not your page.
+The answer is to cross-promote your original, best-performing content, not your page.

-22. Joining and participating in LinkedIn Groups.
+23. Joining and Participating in LinkedIn Groups

 Unless it’s your own, it may be difficult to generate followers in Groups.
 That doesn’t mean no one has ever had success growing their page following through LinkedIn Groups, but ultimately that’s not the purpose of Groups.

-According to LinkedIn, Groups “provide a place for professionals in the same industry or with similar interests to share their insights and experiences, ask for guidance, and build valuable connections.”
-They also state in their list of best practices for contributing as a Group member to “avoid self-promotion.”
 You can of course walk the line between not spamming the Group with follow requests and never sharing your own resources, but it’s not a tactic that will yield immediate results or even any results without a significant investment of time and effort.

 You have to build trust and provide value first, without the expectation of a follow or a sale.